 The University of Arizona is a Research I institution with a history that reflects excellence, service, and a strategy of always moving forward and upward.
 The GIST programs are a part of the School of Geography and Development, a department well known for their national rankings for our academics and research.
 The National Academy of Sciences has ranked the School of Geography and Development at University of Arizona in the top ten among Geography Departments in the United States.

 U.S. News ranks the University of Arizona among America’s Best Colleges and the Princeton Review lists the UA as one of “The Best Western Colleges.”
 It is ranked by the National Science Foundation as one of the top research public universities in the United States.
-The University of Arizona is a member of the prestigious Association of American Universities and is accredited by the The North Central Association of Colleges and Schools.
+The University of Arizona is a member of the prestigious Association of American Universities and is accredited by the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.
+For more information on accreditation please see: Academic Affairs - Accreditation.

 And many more.....